hackforla/jobs-for-hope/README.md

 2. Clone the forked repo to your local working directory.
 3. Cd into `frontend` directory
 4. Run `npm install` to install all frontend build tools and production dependencies
-5. Run `npm start` to run a live version of the project
+5. Proceed to step 2 in Backend instructions

 ## Backend Developer Setup
 1. Steps 1-2 from Frontend instructions